jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.6
+- Fixed an oversight where the player does not face the Viridian Gym door during the message saying it's locked
 - Fixed a bug in the AI that caused trainers to use poison-effect moves inaccurately
 - Corrected the text in green & red-jp pokedex entries
 - Fixed missing punctuation in Oak's pokedex evaluation